vishvAsa/vedAH/meta/articles/keith/v2/SANSKRIT_INDEX.md

 Cri.

-frotra, see Ear and Hearing. Śrauşat, sacrificial call, 253. Śloka, sound of sun, 106. Śvasatha, of Vṛtra, 130.
+frotra, see Ear and Hearing. Śrauṣat, sacrificial call, 253. Śloka, sound of sun, 106. Śvasatha, of Vṛtra, 130.

 saḍavatta, portion of Agni-